 Jennifer Davis will contact candidates with the status of your application.
 She will either inform candidates their file is complete or what items are needed.
 Thanks so much for your interest in the University of North Carolina Gynecologic Oncology Fellowship Program!

 The Fellowship Training Program in Gynecologic Oncology at the University of North Carolina at Chapel Hill is designed to prepare highly skilled sub-specialists dedicated to the care of women with gynecologic malignancy, spanning the depth and breadth of the specialty.
-To achieve this, all educational experiences are supervised by Board Certified/Eligible Faculty in Gynecologic Oncology in a supportive clinical environment capable of delivering comprehensive cancer care.
+To achieve this, all educational experiences are supervised by board active faculty in Gynecologic Oncology in a supportive clinical environment capable of delivering comprehensive cancer care.
 Acquisition and development of research skills is an important component of the educational process and critical and analytic thinking are an expectation for completion of fellowship.
 The faculty of the Division of Gynecologic Oncology support the clinical and research missions of the Fellowship Training program by mentoring fellows to achieve future successes as clinicians, academicians and as national leaders in Gynecologic Oncology.

 If you have any questions at all about the application process, or about our training program, please e-mail or call Jennifer Davis at 919-843-2077.